npalm/action-docs/CONTRIBUTING.md

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## Pull Requests